Jennifer Aniston Freaked Out By Justin Theroux’s Love Scenes, Worried He’ll Ditch Her Like Brad Pitt?

 However, Gossip Cop claimed that Jennifer Aniston had no problem seeing Justin Theroux’s love scenes because she knows that they aren’t real.
 The actress’ rep said that the allegations are all made up since the magazine has a history of spreading fake news.

 Amidst the divorce rumors, the former Friends star and the Mulholland Drive actor were spotted wearing matching outfits in Paris.
-They seem to enjoy synchronizing their clothes just like most couple do.
-According to Vanity Fair, Aniston and Theroux attended a Louis Vuitton party at the Louvre and the screen heartthrob even shared a photo with his wife on Instagram.
+They seem to enjoy synchronizing their clothes just like most couples do.
+According to Vanity Fair, Aniston and Theroux attended a Louis Vuitton party at the Louvre, and the screen heartthrob even shared a photo with his wife on Instagram.

 Justin rarely posts photos of Jennifer on social media, but he makes it a point to share special moments in their life just like her 48th birthday.
 He was the one who arranged this romantic getaway in Cabo where they were joined by the actress’ BFF Courteney Cox and her fiancé Johnny McDaid.